JubbaSmail/aws-lambda-monitor-sqs-slack/README.md

 1. On AWS Console, select a region, go to Lambda, click on `Author from scratch`:
 <img width="900" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s4-1.png"/>

-2. Name the function `monitor-sqs-slack`, select `Choose an existing role` or Role, and `service-role/sqspoller` for Existing role, then hist `Create function`:
+2. Name the function `monitor-sqs-slack`, select `Choose an existing role` on Role, and `service-role/sqspoller` for Existing role, then hit `Create function`:
 <img width="900" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s4-2.png"/>

-3. Compress the file `index.js` and the directory `node_modules` to a zaip file:
+3. Compress the file `index.js` and the directory `node_modules` to a zip file:
 <img width="500" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s4-4.png"/>

 4. Back to AWS console, on `Code entry type`, select `Upload a .ZIP file`, select the ZIP file from your machine: